How to Install Firewalld on Fedora Linux

 Creating Custom Zones for Specific Networks

 Custom zones let you apply different security policies to different network segments.
-For example, build a “dmz” zone for public-facing servers or a “trusted” zone for management interfaces.
+For example, you might create a “webservers” zone for public-facing servers with only HTTP and HTTPS allowed.
 After creating a zone, assign services and move the relevant network interface into it:

 sudo firewall-cmd --reload